BenjaminVega/spring-boot-crm/README.md

 - Database: PostgreSQL

+## Building the app
+The project is configured in such a way that just by running "mvn clean install" it will run:
+- the building process
+- the UnitTests
+- The Integration Tests (bringing up the docker containers)
+- the Sonar analysis (Reliability, Security, Maintainability and Coverage)

 ## How to run the app
 Before running the spring app we need to startup the environment (database and other services).